fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 C:\temp\Test.docx Passed
 ```

-This example sets a confidential label to the file C:\Temp\Test.docx.
+This command sets a confidential label to the file C:\Temp\Test.docx.
 As this label is associated with an RMS protection template, the template is also set.

 ### Example 2 Applies a label to a single file which is currently labeled with a higher label.
 ```